-(/ Mile) nument 100 1) × ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE For the fiscal year HE SECURITIES EXCHANGE ACT OF 1934 r ended December 27, 2015 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) Commission OF THE SECURITIES EXCHANGE ACT OF 1934 on File No. 001-35603 OLDINGS, INC. trant as specified in its charter) DELAWARE 20-5717694 (State of Incorporation or Organization) (I.R.S.
-Employer Identification No.) 1623 TOOMEY ROAD AUSTIN, TEXAS (Address of Principal Executive Offices) 78704 (Zip Code) Registrant's Telephone Number er, Including Area Code: (512) 473-2783 Securities registered pu rsuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, par value \$0.01 per share Nasdaq Stock Market LLC Indicate Securities registered pursu by check mark if the registrant is a well-known seasoned issuer, as defined in Rule ant to section 12(g) of the Act: None e 405 of the Securities Act.
-Yes □ No ☑ by check mark if the registrant is not required to file reports pursuant to Section 1: Indicate by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (o r foi pursuant on its corporate Web site, if any, every Interactive Data File required to be submitted and po 12 months (or for such shorter period that the registrant was required to submit and post such fi by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulatit's knowledge, in definitive proxy or information statements incorporated by refer ion S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the bearence in Part III of this Form 10-K or any amendment to this Form 10-K. ✓ st o by check mark whether the registrant is a large accelerated filer, an accelerated fi accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange iler, a non-accelerated filer, or a smaller reporting company.
-See the definitions of "large accelerated (Check One): rateo Large ac ccelerated filer Accelerated filer ☑ Non-acc celerated filer \Box (Do not check if a smaller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 2 of the Exchange Act).
-Yes □ No ☑ une 26, 2015 (the last business day of our most recently completed second fisca mately \$426 million. al quarter), the aggregate market value of the registrant's common stock held by non-affiliates was The num ther of shares of the registrant's common stock outstanding at April 8, 2016 was 1 6,539,797.
+(Ameno iment No. 1) × ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF TH E SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended December 25, 2016 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OI F THE SECURITIES EXCHANGE ACT OF 1934 Commission File No. 001-35603 CHUY'S HO OLDINGS, INC. (Exact name of registre ant as specified in its charter) DELAWARE 20-5717694 (State of Incorporation or Organization) (I.R.S.
+Employer Identification No.) 1623 TOOMEY ROAD AUSTIN, TEXAS 78704 (Address of Principal Executive Offices) (Zip Code) • ; Including Area Code: (512) 473-2783 Securities registered purs uant to Section 12(b) of the Act: Title of each class Name of each exchange on which registered Common Stock, par value \$0.01 per share Nasdaq Stock Market LLC Securities registered pursuan nt to section 12(g) of the Act: None Indicate b y check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes □ No ☑ Indicate b y check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes $\square$ No $\square$ y check mark whether the registrant (1) has filed all reports required to be filed by er period that the registrant was required to file such reports), and (2) has been sub- Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for pject to such filing requirements for the past 90 days.
+Yes $\square$ No $\square$ pursuant t n its corporate Web site, if any, every Interactive Data File required to be submitted and posted months (or for such shorter period that the registrant was required to submit and post such files). y check mark if disclosure of delinquent filers pursuant to Item 405 of Regulatio s knowledge, in definitive proxy or information statements incorporated by referen n S-K (§ 229.405 of this chapter) is not contained herein, and will not be contained, to the best of nce in Part III of this Form 10-K or any amendment to this Form 10-K. $\Box$ y check mark whether the registrant is a large accelerated filer, an accelerated file elerated filer," "accelerated filer", "smaller reporting company" and "emerging gro r, a non-accelerated filer, a smaller reporting or a emerging growth company.
+See the definitions of owth company" in Rule 12b-2 of the Exchange Act (Check One): = elerated filer Accelerated filer Emerging growth company lerated filer Smaller reporting company rging growth company, indicate by check mark if the registrant has elected not t provided pursuant to Section 13(a) of the Exchange Act. o use the extended transition period for complying with any new or revised financial accounting Indicate b y check mark whether the registrant is a shell company (as defined in Rule 12b-2 of of the Exchange Act).
+Yes $\square$ No $\square$ e 24, 2016 (the last business day of our most recently completed second fiscal ately \$577 million. quarter), the aggregate market value of the registrant's common stock held by non-affiliates was The numb er of shares of the registrant's common stock outstanding at March 31, 2017 was 16,895,025.